dmlc/GNNLens2/README.md

 GNNLens2 is an interactive visualization tool for graph neural networks (GNN).
 It allows seamless integration with [deep graph library (DGL)](https://github.com/dmlc/dgl) and can meet your various visualization requirements for presentation, analysis and model explanation.
 It is an open source version of [GNNLens](https://arxiv.org/abs/2011.11048) with simplification and extension.

+A video demo is available [here](https://www.youtube.com/watch?v=eBI_lyzsg3M).
+Switch the video quality for the best viewing experience.

 ## Installation

 ### Requirements